 This humble Noosa roastery has a pretty simple ethos; good beans, good service and good coffee.
-Stop by Little Cove Coffee Co for a coffee and you’ll be able to feel the love and passion that goes into every cup.
+Stop by Little Cove Coffee Co for a coffee and you’ll be able to feel the love and passion that goes into every cup (expect some quality latte art too).
 And what’s more, they want you to be able to experience the magic of finely roasted coffee at home, so they sell all of the beans and equipment you need to brew your own liquid gold at home.
 Why?
 Because they want their coffee to be shared and enjoyed in as many places as possible.

 John Kyle Espresso

 This aesthetically pleasing espresso bar has fast solidified itself as pouring some of the best coffee on the Sunshine Coast, and the locals are pretty happy about it.
 John Kyle Espresso is known not only for creating coffee that’s as pretty as its interior, but also for their delicious eats, friendly service and one of the best plates of smashed avo in Buderim.
 Whether you keep coming back for the top-quality coffee, the delicious cookies or the amazing Buderim view, you’ll be a regular in no time.

 The old-school coffee joint is run out of a converted garage and is every bit as cool as it sounds.
 Serving up piping hot coffee and ice-cold smoothies and drinks, The Birds and The Beans has it all — Insta-worthy decor, very good coffee and (importantly) delicious eats and sweet treats.
 If you’re like us and you enjoy an almond croissant or fresh cinnamon butter pretzel with your cup of liquid gold, then this is the place for you.